VTL-Community/VTL-Community/vtl-tests/README.md

 This folder contains a collection of test cases intended to provide a prime attempt to create a VTL compatibility kit.

-It contains a series of category folders which in turn contain:
+It contains these folders:
-* one folder with one or more related test cases for each of the VTL operators in that category;
+* one folder for each category of tests with one or more related test cases for each of the VTL operators in that category;
-* one folder with the input data sets used in those cases;
+* one folder with the input data sets used in the test cases;
-* one folder with the expected output for each of those cases.
+* one folder with the output data sets for each of those cases.

 ## Categories of tests